archerydwd/blog/README.md

 ...
 ```

-The action should be the same name that you have in your controller and the same name of the create template.
+The action should be the same name used in your controller and the same name of the create template.

-Now we will add the create template to: src/view/articles/create.html
+Now we will add the create template:

+>touch src/view/articles/create.html

+>vim src/view/articles/create.html

 ```
 <html>